Rangers' Keone Kela: Decision likely coming Thursday

 Kela (shoulder) is scheduled to throw a bullpen session Tuesday, take a day off Wednesday and expected to either return from the DL or embark on a rehab assignment Thursday, Jeff Wilson of the Fort Worth Star-Telegram reports.

-Kela threw a bullpen session Saturday, and it seems like he's very close to resuming his role as Texas' closer.
-However, Tuesday's bullpen session will likely determine if he can return Thursday or has to wait until early next week.
-Things should clarify shortly, but look for Alex Claudio and Jose LeClerc to hold down the ninth inning in the meantime.
+Kela threw a bullpen session Saturday, and it seems like he's very close to resuming his role as the Rangers' closer.
+However, Tuesday's bullpen session will likely determine whether he can return Thursday or has to wait until early next week.
+Things should clarify shortly, but look for Alex Claudio and Jose Leclerc to hold down the ninth inning in the meantime.

 More News